 The eligible securities markets and eligible derivatives markets on which the Sub-funds may invest are set out in Appendix II.
-A detailed statement of the general investment and borrowing restrictions in respect of each type of Subfund is set out in Appendix III.
+A detailed statement of the general investment and borrowing restrictions in respect of each type of Sub-fund is set out in Appendix III.

-Subject to the above, each Sub-fund will be charged with the liabilities, expenses, costs and charges of the Company attributable to that Sub-fund, and within each Sub-fund charges will be allocated between Classes in accordance with the terms of issue of Shares of those Classes.
 Any assets, liabilities, expenses, costs or charges not attributable to a particular Sub-fund may be allocated by the ACD in a manner which it believes is fair to the Shareholders generally.
 This will normally be pro rata to the Net Asset Value of the relevant Sub-funds.